It isn't going to be long before the left, you know, as all this Georgia-Russia thing pops up.

 Greetings and welcome back.

-We have closed two uh two other pipelines in Georgia, the Baku Supsa and the South Caucasus Pipeline, which is a gas pipeline, said the BP spokesman to the French news agency.
+We have closed two other pipelines in Georgia, the Baku Supsa and the South Caucasus pipeline, which is a gas pipeline, said the BP spokesman to the French news agency.

-The uh the key BTC pipeline, which uh British petroleum also operates, was shut down last week after a blast occurred in a pump at a section in eastern Turkey.
+The key BTC pipeline, which British Petroleum also operates, was shut down last week after a blast occurred in a pump at a section in eastern Turkey.

-So what is he let me check the oil price right now?
+Let me check the oil price right now.

 Crude oil chart.